-This graph shows the sales of the leading 10 bottled still water brands of the United States in 2014.
-Aquafina, owned by PepsiCo, was the fourth ranked bottled still water brand of the United States with about 0.86 billion U.S. dollars worth of sales in 2014.
+This graph shows the sales of the leading 10 bottled still water brands of the United States in 2015.
+For the 52 weeks ending May 17, 2015, Aquafina, owned by PepsiCo, was the third ranked bottled still water brand of the United States with about 0.96 billion U.S. dollars worth of sales.

 U.S. bottled water market